Firefolio/legacy/documentation/source/installation/index.rst

 Installing Firefolio on your server manually is fairly simple:

 #.
-Unzip the program to a temporary location on your computer
+Download and unzip the program to a temporary location on your computer
 #.
 Open the *application/config/config.php* file with a text editor and change
    the value of the ``$config['base_url']`` variable to that of your website, such as *www.example.com*